swiftlang/swift-evolution/proposals/nnnn-actors.md

 * Actor-isolated to a specific instance of an actor:
   - This includes the stored instance properties of an actor as well as computed instance properties, instance methods, and instance subscripts, as demonstrated with the `BankAccount` example.
-* Actor-independent:
+* Non-isolated:
   - The declaration is not actor-isolated to any actor.
-This includes any property, function, method, subscript, or initializer that has the `@actorIndependent` attribute.
+This includes any property, function, method, subscript, or initializer that has the `nonisolated` modifier.
-* Actor-independent (unsafe):
+* Non-isolated (unsafe):
   - The declaration is not actor-isolated to any actor.
-This includes any property, function, method, subscript, or initializer that has the `@actorIndependent(unsafe)` attribute.
+This includes any property, function, method, subscript, or initializer that has the `nonnisolated(unsafe)` attribute.
   - The declaration's definition is not subject to actor isolation checking.
 * Unknown:
-  - The declaration is not actor-isolated to any actor, nor has it been explicitly determined that it is actor-independent.
+  - The declaration is not actor-isolated to any actor, nor has it been explicitly determined that it is non-isolated.
 Such code might depend on shared mutable state that hasn't been modeled by any actor.

 The actor isolation rules are checked in a number of places, where two different declarations need to be compared to determine if their usage together maintains actor isolation.
 There are several such places:
 * When the definition of one declaration (e.g., the body of a function) accesses another declaration in executuable code, e.g., calling a function, accessing a property, or evaluating a subscript.